Skip to content

 Configure a network

-By default, jenesis will configure the project to run on the latest stable Fetch.ai testnet.
+Jenesis will configure the project to run on the latest stable Fetch.ai testnet by default,.
 Use fetchai-mainnet to configure for the Fetch.ai mainnet or directly edit the jenesis.toml file to configure for other networks.

-To test on a local node, pass the argument --network fetchai-localnode when creating a project:
+If you want to test on a local node, you will need to pass the argument --network fetchai-localnode when creating a project:

 jenesis new my_project --network fetchai-localnode